baperry2/PeleLMeX/Docs/sphinx/manual/Performances.rst

 continuously improving.
 In the following we demonstrate the gain at a given time (specified and subject to updates) and on selected platforms.

+Here are some badly spelled wrods spleling troot applesace

 Single node performances: FlameSheet case
 -----------------------------------------